electron/website/blog/tech-talk-window-resize-behavior.md

 Voilà, no more gutter, no more stale pixels!

+> [!NOTE]
-(Side note: Without `supports_viewporter`, this would be an expensive operation because it would allocate a new output surface.
+> Without `supports_viewporter`, this would be an expensive operation because it would allocate a new output surface.
 However, with DirectComposition, we use the "viewporter" feature.
 So we don't reallocate the surface when we change the viewport size.
 We just make a different portion of it visible.
-Thus, it is a cheap operation.)
+Thus, it is a cheap operation.

 ## Backporting the patches to Electron